Fact Checked Fact Checked

 Can I get Mounjaro without a prescription?

 No. Mounjaro is only available with a prescription, so you’ll need a doctor to prescribe it for you.
-This is because it’s only approved for the treatment of type-2 diabetes, so a clinician needs to assess if Mounjaro is suitable and safe for you.
-They’ll ensure that you’re using the right dose to manage your blood glucose levels effectively.
+This is because it’s only approved for the treatment of weight loss if you meet the criteria discussed above, and type-2 diabetes, so a clinician needs to assess if Mounjaro is suitable and safe for you.
+They’ll ensure that you’re using the right dose to manage your weight loss and blood glucose levels effectively.

 Reference Popover #ref1